s3rgiosan/vscode-wp-theme-json-editor/README.md

 ## CI/CD

 - **CI** — Runs on every push and pull request.
 Type-checks both projects, runs all tests, and builds.
-- **Release** — Triggered by pushing a `v*` tag.
-Runs CI checks, packages the extension, publishes to the VS Code Marketplace, and creates a GitHub Release with the `.vsix` attached.
+- **Release** — Triggered by pushing a version tag.
+Runs CI checks, packages the extension, publishes to the VS Code Marketplace and Open VSX Registry, and creates a GitHub Release with the `.vsix` attached.
 - **Definitions refresh** — Runs weekly (Monday 06:00 UTC) and on manual dispatch.
 Re-scans WP core source via the GitHub API and opens a PR if the snapshot changes.

 ### Releasing